ibm-cloud-docs/containers/kubernetes-service-cli.md

   {: screen}

 </br>
-### {[bxcs]} worker-reboot
+### ibmcloud ks worker-reboot
 {: #cs_worker_reboot}

 Reboot a worker node in a cluster.
 During the reboot, the state of your worker node does not change.
-For example, you might use a reboot if the worker node status in {[softlayer]} is `Powered Off` and you need to turn on the worker node.
+For example, you might use a reboot if the worker node status in IBM Cloud infrastructure (SoftLayer) is `Powered Off` and you need to turn on the worker node.
 A reboot clears temporary directories, but does not clear the entire file system or reformat the disks.
 The worker node IP address remains the same after the reboot operation.
 {: shortdesc}

 Rebooting a worker node can cause data corruption on the worker node.
 Use this command with caution and when you know that a reboot can help recover your worker node.
 In all other cases, [reload your worker node](#cs_worker_reload) instead.